The Ultimate Guide To Top 10 Spectacular Mosques in UAE

 The grandest by far mosque in the UAE is the Sheikh Zayed Grand Mosque, Abu Dhabi.
 Open to non-Muslims as well, this grand mosque is known over the world for its sheer opulence in white Macedonian marble.
 Noted as the largest mosque in the UAE, the Sheikh Zayed Grand Mosque can hold up to 40,000 worshippers at a time.
 The mosque is the product of the Late Sheikh Zayed bin Sultan Al-Nahyan’s vison.

 The grand mosque’s white marble exteriors, its 82 domes and 4 minarets look like something out of a fairy tale in the surrounding reflective pools.
-The white marble columns in the courtyard is are carved and embedded with semi-precious stones.
+The white marble columns in the courtyard are are carved and embedded with semi-precious stones.
 The delicate floral mosaic is indicative of the gardens of heaven.
 Several large chandeliers made out of Swarovski crystals hang from the roof within.

 The grand mosque houses the world’s largest handmade carpet which took hundreds of Iranian artists months to create.
 The mosque is lit with multi-coloured lights at night, with artificial clouds backing it.
 While creating a surreal effect, this display is meant to signify the phases of the moon.